lammps/lammps/doc/src/fix_halt.rst

 Default
 """""""

-The option defaults are error = hard and message = yes.
+The option defaults are error = hard, message = yes, and path = ".".